Implementation

 • GMRES - Generalized Minimal RESidual algorithm

-• GCROT - Flexible GCROT(m,k) algorithm
+• GCROT - Flexible GCROT(m,k) algorithm (often faster)

 • The FFTs for computing matrix-vector product can be done with several algorithms.